 The team have reached Q3 only twice here in the past eight seasons – one of those occasions was Kimi Raikkonen in 2019, who crashed in Q3 and subsequently started from the pit lane.
 Antonio Giovinazzi reached Q3 here in 2021 and went on to qualify eighth in Sprint Qualifying – the team’s best Saturday result at Monza since 2013.

 WINS: 0, POLES: 0, PODIUMS: 0 | 2023 ITALIAN GRAND PRIX RESULT: ALONSO 9th, STROLL 16th

 The original Aston Martin team made a single appearance at the Italian Grand Prix, in 1959.
 Roy Salvadori and Carroll Shelby qualified in 17th and 19th respectively.
 While Salvadori retired from the race, Shelby finished in tenth place.

-Team Silverstone have scored in all but two of the last 12 Italian Grands Prix, finishing with both cars in the top ten in all but three of those races.
+Team Silverstone have scored at all but two of the last 13 Italian Grand Prix weekends, finishing with both cars in the top ten in all but four of those races.
 The team had not recorded a retirement here since 2013, until 2022 when both Sebastian Vettel and Lance Stroll failed to finish the race.